Balloons, sewer robots and 10,000 cops to guard Trump's Israel trip

 More than 10,000 police officers will be tasked with securing his trip throughout Jerusalem, the restive holy city that both Israelis and Palestinians claim as their capital.

-"It is a top priority that there is close coordination with the U.S., making sure the visit goes exactly according to plan," said Micky Rosenfeld, a spokesman for the Israeli police.
+"The level of security will be at its highest," said Micky Rosenfeld, a spokesman for the Israeli police.
+"It is a top priority that there is close coordination with the U.S., making sure the visit goes exactly according to plan."

+Palestinian officials also said they were working with the U.S. on logistics, such as Trump's crossing from Jerusalem to Bethlehem and meeting with Palestinian leader Mahmoud Abbas.

+"All the roads he will be passing through will be secured and emptied of vehicles," said Maj.
+Gen. Adnan Damiri, the spokesperson for the Palestinian security forces.
+"Armored cars and police dogs trained to detect explosive materials will be used in cooperation with American security."

 On Thursday, local media began reporting that a full-blown U.S. airlift had begun.
 Laden with equipment and dozens of vehicles, around 30 C-17 military planes arrived in Israel.